Symi sailing holidays

 The lush “coveted cove” in the SW corner, away from the beach, and where you can take a line to the rocks.

-The Northern end of the beach in Nanou bay.
+The northern end of the beach in Nanou bay.
 On the horizon is the Bozburun peninsula, Caria in Turkey.

 Marathounta

-Marathounta - Μαραθούντα is a much tighter bay than Nanou, less fertile but still with some charm – closer to a road, reachable by car.
+Marathoúnta - Μαραθούντα is a much tighter bay than Nanou, less fertile but still with some charm – closer to a road, reachable by car.
 The beach is populated by cheeky longhorned goats (also baby goats) who claim their spots under the tamarix trees.

 Marathounta bay ends in a dogleg with nearly alround protection except in stronger winds; open to E – S.